Matt Zwolinski, PhD

 Matt Zwolinski, PhD, specializes in Political Philosophy and Applied Ethics.
 He is a co-director of USD’s Institute for Law and Philosophy, editor of Arguing About Political Philosophy (Routledge, 2009) and author, with John Tomasi, of A Brief History of Libertarianism (forthcoming with Princeton University Press in 2014).
 He regularly teaches courses in ethics, business ethics, social ethics, political philosophy, and the philosophy of law.
 His primary research interests lie at the intersection of ethics, law, and economics, with two specific areas of focus.
 The first involves the proper understanding and normative status of liberty and political libertarianism.
 The second has to do with the nature and moral significance of exploitation for individual ethics and political institutions.Curriculum Vitae (141.2 KB)

 Ph.D., University of Arizona, Philosophy (2003)

 Zwolinski’s research deals with the intersection of ethics, law, and economics, with two specific areas of focus.
 The first involves the proper understanding and normative status of liberty and political libertarianism.
 The second is the phenomenon of exploitation and its implications for individual ethics and political institutions.

 Zwolinski has taught a variety of courses for the philosophy department, the Honors Program, and in the Guadalajara Summer Program.
-In addition to numerous courses in theoretical and applied ethics (Ethics, Business Ethics, and Engineering Ethics), he has also taught metaethics, political philosophy, and the philosophy of law.
+In addition to numerous courses in theoretical and applied ethics (Ethics, Business Ethics, and Social Ethics), he has also taught metaethics, political philosophy, and the philosophy of law.
 His most recent course development was a team-taught honors course on “The Good Life,” with his wife, Jennifer Zwolinski, of the Psychology Department.